Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 Through the rays of the moon I supply juice in the plants and trees of the earth and make them useful as medicine.
 When a yogi draws that juice forcibly with attachment and enters into the qualities of a manifested thing then his kriya practice is not proper.
 The Ultimate Self is Infinite and so are His qualities.
 Brahma is infinite infinitum.
 The individual entity of the sadhak gets lost in that affinity.

-Aham vaishvanaro bhutva praninaam deham ashritah Pranaapaana samayuktah pachami annam chaturvidham 28 (15/14)
+> Aham vaishvanaro bhutva praninaam deham ashritah
+> Pranaapaana samayuktah pachami annam chaturvidham 28 (15/14)

 ###### Translation:

 aham (I)vaishnvanarah (my plenary portion as digestive fire) bhutva (becoming) praninaam (of all living entities) deham (in bodies) ashritah (situated) praanapaana samayuktah (keeping in balance prana and apana) chaturvidham (before kinds) annam (food stuff) pachami (digest)

-I am the (digestive) fire in the bodies of all living entities and I , joined with the air of life, outgoing and incoming , digest the four kinds of food stuff.
+I am the (digestive) fire in the bodies of all living entities and I, joined with the air of life, outgoing and incoming, digest the four kinds of food stuff.

 ###### Spiritual commentary:

 I digest the four kinds of food by breaking, chewing, licking and drinking through the energy (fire) generated from the equilibrium of prana and apana.
 So long as that energy (fire) present in the physical body, the individual being remains alive.
 When that energy (fire) is gone, life is gone.
 People say that the body has become cold.
 The fire is tangible proof of life in the physical body yet people are not interested in kriya.
 When the presence of such fire or energy cannot make them interested for kriya, then let them do what they want.

-Sarvasya chaham hridi samnivistho mattah smrtih jnanam apohanam cha Vedaih cha sarvaihi aham eva vedyo vedantakrid vedavit eva chaham 29 (15/15)
+> Sarvasya chaham hridi samnivistho mattah smrtih jnanam apohanam cha
+> Vedaih cha sarvaihi aham eva vedyo vedantakrid vedavit eva chaham 29 (15/15)

 ###### Translation:

 aham cha (I only) sarvasya (of all beings) hridi (in the heart) smrtih (remembering) jnanam (knowledge) cha (and) apohanam cha (forgetfulness also) aham eva (I only) sarvarih (all) vadais cha (by the vedas) vedyo (knowable) Vedanta krid (the compiler of the Vedanta) veda vit (the knower of the vedas) aham eva (I am also)

 I am seated in every one’s heart and from Me come remembrance, knowledge and forgetfulness.
 By all the Vedas I am to be known.
 I indeed am the compiler of Vedanta and I am the knower of the Vedas.

 ###### Spiritual commentary:

 That which is firmly established in the hearts of all and is experienced by the practice of Yonimudra which is to be learnt from the guru.
 But people hold amulet and make propaganda everywhere by beating drums and giving lectures.
 The after-effect poise of kriya is experienced in the heart.
 That state is also called pure knowledge.
 If you want to have total knowledge the remain in the after-effect poise of kriya.
 Because in that state there exists no desire for material things, no desire for knowledge even and no other object remains except yourself.
 When everything culminates into One and you have yourself become that One, then everything is reduced to that One.
 Therefore, everything becomes known.

 People are mad for knowledge but the knowledge which is worth knowing can be known only if you remain in the after-effect poise of kriya.
 There cannot be any knowledge without two- the knower and the known.
 In the after-effect poise of kriya everything becomes One, the second ceases to exist.
 Therefore, in the absence of two, there comes to an end to knowledge.
 So, the state which is to be realized through the study of Vedanta, can be attained in the twinkling of an eye and it can put an end to all superficial knowledge.

 Om is the object of knowledge, it ought to be known.
 In the after-effect poise of kriya that too becomes known spontaneously.
 The word Veda comes from the root Vid i.e to know.
 You can have that Veda (knowledge) by the grace of guru.
 That is, if you are kind to yourself, you will be able to know immediately.
 People remain indifferent to the most excellent thing which is Om.

-Dvau imau purushau loke ksharah chaksara eva ca Ksharah sarvani bhutani kutastho’ kshara uchyate 30 (15/16)
+> Dvau imau purushau loke ksharah chaksara eva ca
+> Ksharah sarvani bhutani kutastho’ kshara uchyate 30 (15/16)

 ###### Translation:

-kshara (fallible) cha (and) akshara (infalliable) eva (also) imau (this) dvau (two) purushau (living entities) loke (in the world) sarvani bhutani (all living entities) kshara (fallible) kutastha (in oneness, soul) akshara (infallible) uchyate (is said)
+kshara (fallible) cha (and) akshara (infalliable) eva (also) imau (this) dvau (two) purushau (living entities) loke (in the world) sarvani bhutani (all living entities) kshara (fallible) kutastha (in oneness, soul) akshara (infallible) uchyate (is said).

 There are two classes of beings, the fallible and the infallible.
 In the material world every living being is fallible and in the spiritual world soul in the kutastha is infallible.

 ###### Spiritual commentary:

 There are two purushas- one is kshara (the perishable or the individual) and the other is kutastha (the eternal being or the inner self).
 He who has attachment is kshara or transitory being and he who keeps his attention inward on the kutastha is akshara i.e. the Eternal Being.
 Therefore, all beings are transitory i.e. kshara.
 Only those realized person who hold on to kutastha are immortal.
 They attain tranquillity but nobody can recognize them.
 Kutastha is realized only by following the words of the guru.
 If guru does not show kutastha then you cannot see.

-Uttamah purushah tu anyah paramatma iti udahrutah
+> Uttamah purushah tu anyah paramatma iti udahrutah
-Yo lokatrayam avishya bibharti avyayah Ishvarah 31 (15/17)
+> Yo lokatrayam avishya bibharti avyayah Ishvarah 31 (15/17)

 ###### Translation:

 anyah tu (but another) uttamah (the best) purushah (personality) paramatma (supreme soul) udahrutah (is said) yah (who) avyaya (inexhaustible) Isvarah (the Lord) lokatrayam (three divisions of the universe) avishya (entering) bibharti (is maintaining).

 Besides these two (ksara and aksara), there is the greatest personality, the Supreme Soul, the imperishable Lord Himself who has entered the three worlds and is maintaining them.

 ###### Spiritual commentary:

 By regular concentration at the point between the eyebrows the seeker sees the Supreme Person (uttama purushah) in the kutastha.
-The Supreme Person is described in the scriptures as the Supreme Self (Paramatma) who is in all the three worlds (heaven, earth and patal)
+The Supreme Person is described in the scriptures as the Supreme Self (Paramatma) who is in all the three worlds (heaven, earth and patal).

 These three worlds are in this physical body.
 In the area between toes to the navel are seven spheres of the patal.
 From the navel to the throat are seven spheres of the earth, and from the throat to the aperture at the crown of the head (Brahmarandhara) are seven spheres of heaven.
 Entering into this body of skin and bones the Supreme Self is maintaining Himself.

 He is Immutable (avyaya), Indestructable (Avinashi) as He is present in and around everything in subtle form.
 There is nothing except Him and so, there is no scope for any change.
 When everything is that One, then how can there be any decay?

 He is God, the doer, doing everything and at the same time as Brahma doing nothing at all.
 All activities pertain to the gross body which is transitory.

-Yasmat ksharam atito’aham aksharat api chottamah Ato’smi loke vede cha prathitah purushottamah 32 (15/18)
+> Yasmat ksharam atito’aham aksharat api chottamah
+> Ato’smi loke vede cha prathitah purushottamah 32 (15/18)

 ###### Translation: